fuxingZhang/logger/README.md

 Node.js 12+ required (Because of use Class private fields)

 ## options

-When isTTY is true, logger writes to STDOUT.
-Otherwise it will not write to STDOUT Writing to the terminal has nothing to do with whether or not to write to the file.
+When isTTY is false, logger will not write to terminal.

 ### constructor
 * `dir`  optional, if the folder path is given, it will log to file